-Example 9.8 Let s = abab and $\ell = 2$.
+Example 7.8 Let s = abab.
 Then the shortest unique substring is ba.

-We exploit two properties of the suffix tree of s\$.
+We exploit two properties of the suffix tree of s.

-- If a string w occurs at least twice in s, there are at least two suffixes in s\$, of which w is a proper prefix.
-Hence in the suffix tree of s\$, w corresponds to a path ending with an edge to a branching node. - If a string w occurs only once in s, there is only one suffix in s\$ of which w is a prefix.
+- If a string w occurs at least twice in s, there are at least two suffixes in s, of which w is a proper prefix.
+Hence in the suffix tree of s, w corresponds to a path ending with an edge to a branching node. - If a string w occurs only once in s, there is only one suffix in s\$ of which w is a prefix.
 Hence in the suffix tree of s\$, w corresponds to a path ending within a leaf-edge.

 According to the second property, we can find the unique strings by looking at the paths ending on the edges to a leaf.
-So if we have reached a branching node, say $\operatorname{node}(w)$, then we only have to look at the leaf edges outgoing from $\operatorname{node}(w)$.
-Consider an edge $\operatorname{node}(w) \to v$, where v is a leaf, and assume that au is the edge label with first character $a \in \Sigma$.
-Then wa occurs only once in s, but w occurs at least twice, since it is a branching node.
-Now we just need to verify whether $|wa| \ge \ell$.
-Among all such strings, we pick the shortest one.
+So if we have reached a branching node, say node(w), then we only have to look at the leaf edges outgoing from node(w).
+Consider an edge node $(w) \rightarrow v$, where v is a leaf, and assume that au is the edge label with first character $a \in \Sigma$.
+Then waoccurs only once in s, but w occurs at least twice, since it is a branching node.
+Among all such strings, we pick the shortest one(s).